 Pfizer Vaccine Appears Effective Against New SARS-CoV-2 Strains

 The COVID-19 vaccine developed by Pfizer and BioNTech appears to be effective against emerging SARS-CoV-2 variants that spread more easily than other strains according to early data from Pfizer and the University of Texas.

 The new variants appear to infect people more easily but thus far there is no evidence that they are more deadly.
 The coronavirus is an RNA virus, and they typically develop mutations over time.
 Doctors believe that the current vaccines should be effective however as the virus continues to mutate this could change.
 It will be important to monitor COVID-19 infections that occur in individuals who have previously had the disease and those who develop disease who are vaccinated.
 (7,8)

 Johnson & Johnson

 The Johnson & Johnson vaccine candidate unlike Pfizer and Moderna, uses a human adenovirus that has been modified to no longer replicated in humans and cannot cause disease.
 The vaccine is reported to be 66% effective in preventing moderate to severe COVID-19 at 28 days post-vaccination.
 The vaccine is reported to be 85% effective in preventing severe/critical COVID-19.
 Moreover, the vaccine demonstrated complete protection against COVID-19 related hospitalization and death at 28 days post vaccination.
-Onset of protection was observed as early as day 14 and there were no reported COVID-19-related deaths in vaccinated individuals.
-The Company intends to file for Emergency Use Authorization and expects to have the vaccine available to ship immediately if authorized.(9,10)
+Onset of protection was observed as early as day 14 and there were initially no reported COVID-19-related deaths in vaccinated individuals.
+Vaccine roll out however was halted due to concerns about blot clots occurring in several women of child bearing age, including one fatality.9,10

 What About Children?